4.10.24 St Peter's Church is very pleased to announce that they have been given a

 To find out more about Eco Church https://ecochurch.arocha.org.uk

-We are proud to say St Peter’s was given a Sil Eco Award in 2018
+We are proud to say St Peter’s was given a Silver Eco Award in 2018 and a Gold Award in 2024

 Here are some examples of what we have done in five areas of church life.